SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-04-monogame-gets-shocked.markdown

 >
 > [![image](/Images/wordpress/2013/02/image_thumb6.png "image")](/Images/wordpress/2013/02/image6.png)

-First right click in the Content project and do “Add Existing Item”, then browse to the un-compiled source content from the previous solution (the png’s and spritefont files), this puts our content in place for building ( **ensuring you also set the “Build Action” to “Content” again!!** ).&nbsp; Next do the same again but this time in the Lib Project and link the code files from the Class Library project we created earlier.
+First right click in the Content project and do “Add Existing Item”, then browse to the un-compiled source content from the previous solution (the png’s and spritefont files), this puts our content in place for building ( **ensuring you also set the “Build Action” to “Content” again!!** ).
+Next do the same again but this time in the Lib Project and link the code files from the Class Library project we created earlier.

 > **\*Note**
 >
-> In both cases be sure to “Add as Link” the files else you are just going to end up with copies everywhere.&nbsp; An easy sanity test is to look in the directory where the projects are after doing the link and you should find the directories empty.
+> In both cases be sure to “Add as Link” the files else you are just going to end up with copies everywhere.
+An easy sanity test is to look in the directory where the projects are after doing the link and you should find the directories empty.

 With everything in place you now just need to repeat the exercise from the last article to copy over the relevant sections in the game1.cs to your new solution (the native part of the project), ensuring to add the additional Using statement to the top of the game1.cs file as above: